underlines/awesome-ml/llm-tools.md

 - [AgentInstruct](https://github.com/wang-research-lab/agentinstruct) Instructs Agents to be better at Zero Shot reasoning tasks
 - [TextGrad](https://github.com/zou-group/textgrad) optimize coding solutions and problem-solving tasks by implementing automatic differentiation via text feedback from LLMs
 - [formatron](https://github.com/Dan-wanna-M/formatron) control the format of language models' output with minimal overhead supporting exllama2, vllm, rwkv using a mix of regex and context-free grammars
+- [optillm](https://github.com/codelion/optillm) is an OpenAI API compatible optimizing inference proxy that implements state-of-the-art techniques to improve the accuracy and performance of LLMs, especially for reasoning over coding, logical and mathematical queries, using methods such as CoT with Reflection, Plan Search, and more
+- [ell](https://github.com/MadcowD/ell) is a lightweight programming library for developers and researchers using language models, treating prompts as functions and providing tools for prompt engineering optimization, multimodal input and output processing, and capturing various uses of language model invocations, to systematize prompt engineering and seamlessly fit into existing workflows
+- [g1](https://github.com/bklieger-groq/g1) early prototype to replicate OpenAI o1 step by step reasoning and reflection (system 2 thinking) capabilities without using a fine tuned model

 ## Fine Tuning & Training